Overview

 YUM repositories

-These issues with the YUM repositories can cause ELevate to block your upgrade:
+The following ssues with yum repositories can cause ELevate to block your upgrade:

 • Invalid syntax or use of \$.
 That character is interpolated on RHEL 7-based systems, but not on systems that are RHEL 8-based.

-• If YUM is in an unstable state (running yum makecache fails).
+• If yum is in an unstable state and running yum makecache fails.

-If any unfinished yum transactions are detected, ELevate will attempt to complete them by executing /usr/sbin/yum-complete-transaction --cleanup-only.
-If this fails, ELevate will block you from beginning the upgrade process until you manually resolve any outstanding issues or transactions.
+If any unfinished yum transactions are detected, ELevate will attempt to complete them by running the /usr/sbin/yum-complete-transaction --cleanup-only command.
+If this fails, ELevate will block the upgrade process until you manually resolve any outstanding issues or transactions.